 These scanned images are stored in the storage drive location for additional analysis and processing it.
 These Scanned images are imported into the computerized detection scheme system.
 Computerized detection scheme system performs two main tasks namely detection and classification.
 Detection is further classified as image acquisition, enhancement and segmentation.
-In image acquisition all the scanned images are resized into the standard size.
-As the Computerized detection scheme system algorithm are developed for specific size image.
+In image acquisition all the scanned images are resized into the system algorithm are developed for specific size image.

 Enhancement process of scanned image is required before applying any segmentation and feature extraction algorithm.
-During the scanning process and storing process of X-ray image, a lot of unrelated information (noise) is added.
-For removing unrelated information and for enhancing the X-ray image, Total variation De-noise, Wiener filter, Gaussian smoothing pre processing techniques is employed.
+During the scanning process and storing process of X-ray image, a lot of unrelated information and feature extraction (noise) is added.
+For removing unrelated information and feature vector is given as input to the classifier.
+This method differentiates and identifies the non-cancerous Wiener filter, Gaussian smoothing pre processing techniques is employed.